 I love baskets like this one (which I spray painted gold) because they can be hung just about anywhere.
 I’ve seen RV owners hang them over shower walls and even from the trim along the top of a slide-out.
 I added a piece of removable acrylic mounting tape to the backs of the hooks on mine to provide extra cushioning to protect the wood, and to keep the basket from sliding around during travel.

 I also use a cabinet door for paper towel storage, although I don’t recommend the one I bought because it moves around too much when I tear off a paper towel.
-I am actually thinking about replacing it with this one or this one.
+I am actually thinking about replacing it with this one.

 Here are some other nifty cabinet door organizers used by RV organization genius Kathy Johnson.